 When you don’t know what to do, or you are not able do what you think you should do, the right thing to do is wait on the Lord.
 This isn’t wasting time.
 This is letting the Lord lead in your life.
 Examples of waiting on the Lord with good outcomes Joseph was sold into slavery in Egypt by his brothers and then spent at least 2 years in prison on false charges.
 This was not wasting time.
 Joseph realized Continue reading Waiting on the Lord is not wasting time

-There are many fringe Christian groups who use a misapplication of this verse to justify their own circular reasoning of the scriptures… Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.
-(1 Corinthians 2:13 KJV) These groups use this verse to teach a strange form of study and teaching that only uses other verses to explain verses.
-Most of them mistranslate the verse to be Continue reading Bible scripture study comparing spiritual things with spiritual
+There are many fringe Christian groups who use a misapplication of this verse to justify their own circular reasoning of the scriptures… Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; (1 Corinthians 2:13 KJV) These groups use this verse to teach a strange form of study and teaching that only uses other verses to explain verses.
+Most of them mistranslate the verse to be “comparing scripture with scripture.”
+This Continue reading Bible scripture study comparing spiritual things with spiritual

 The teaching of Hebrews 12:15 is much broader than just the emotion of bitterness… Hebrews 12:1 “…let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us…” Hebrews 12:14-17 Pursue peace with all men, and the sanctification without which no one will see the Lord.
 See to it that no one comes short of the grace of God; that no root4491 of bitterness4088 springing5453 up causes trouble, Continue reading What is a root of bitterness?